-What you must pay when Services that are covered for you vou get these services Partial hospitalization services and Intensive outpatient Prior authorization rules services may apply Partial hospitalization is a structured program of active You pay a \$30 co-payment psychiatric treatment provided as a hospital outpatient service or for Medicare-covered by a community mental health center, that is more intense than services per day. the care received in your doctor's or therapist's office and is an alternative to inpatient hospitalization.
+Partial hospitalization services and Intensive outpatient services

+Partial hospitalization is a structured program of active psychiatric treatment provided as a hospital outpatient service or by a community mental health center, that is more intense than the care received in your doctor's or therapist's office and is an alternative to inpatient hospitalization.

 Intensive outpatient service is a structured program of active behavioral (mental) health therapy treatment provided in a hospital outpatient department, a community mental health center, a Federally qualified health center, or a rural health clinic that is more intense than the care received in your doctor's or therapist's office but less intense than partial hospitalization.

 Note: Because there are no community mental health centers in our network, we cover partial hospitalization only as a hospital outpatient service.